D34Dspy/BC2SQL/README.md

 It defines workspace management, odata requests and so on...

 # next thing to do:
-- add creation of destination tables
+- implement altering of tables and conditional creation of tables
-- merge source and destination tables
+- store merge results into a table
-- determine deletions
+- create user interface for configuring scrapers ($select, merge strategy, etc.)
-- determine insertions
+- implement OAuth2 authentification for OData Sources
 - create windowing of tables (create SQL and ODATA where clause / filters based on PKs to reduce table locking)
 - determine migrations